natgo/wt-wiki-scraper/wikitext-transpiled/ground/Maus.md

 '''Pros:'''

-* Nigh undestructible tank against many guns when angled and at range
+* Nigh indestructible tank against many guns when angled and at range
 * Capable of soaking a large amount of damage and very resilient to bombs and rockets
 * Turret sides are as strong as, if not stronger than, the front of the turret
 * Good traction, will reach its top speed consistently on almost all terrain